-Deborah is the author of 30 books for children and teens, many of them nonfiction, including Charles and Emma: The Darwins’ Leap of Faith, a National Book Award Finalist, Printz Honor, an L.A.
+Deborah Heiligman is the author of 30 books for children and teens, many of them nonfiction, including Charles and Emma: The Darwins’ Leap of Faith, a National Book Award Finalist, Printz Honor, an L.A.
 Times Book Prize Young Adult Literature finalist and the first YALSA Excellence in Nonfiction Award winner.
-Her most recent picture book, The Boy Who Loved Math: The Improbable Life of Paul Erdos, won the 2014 Cook Prize for best STEM book.
+Her picture book, The Boy Who Loved Math: The Improbable Life of Paul Erdos, won the 2014 Cook Prize for best STEM book.
 It was also an Orbis Pictus honor, a NY Times Notable, a New York Public Library top 100 Books for Reading and Sharing, and an Anne Izard storytelling award winner.
 Her first YA novel, Intentions, won the Sidney Taylor Award from Association of Jewish Librarians.

 Author Photo Credit: Matt PeytonDownload Bio

 The deep and enduring friendship between Vincent and Theo Van Gogh shaped both brothers' lives.
 Confidant, champion, sympathizer, friend—Theo supported Vincent as he struggled to find his path in life.
 They shared everything, swapping stories of lovers and friends, successes and disappointments, dreams and ambitions.
 Meticulously researched, drawing on the 658 letters Vincent wrote to Theo during his lifetime, Deborah Heiligman weaves a tale of two lives intertwined and the extraordinary love of the Van Gogh brothers.

 THE BOY WHO LOVED MATHThe Improbable Life of Paul Erdos

 With a simple, lyrical text and richly layered illustrations, this book is a beautiful introduction to the world of math and a fascinating look at the unique character traits that made "Uncle Paul" a great man.